dnakano/stock-watch-list/README.md

 # Stock Watch List application
-Stock Watch List application is written in [React](https://reactjs.org/) (for demonstration purpose only)
+Stock Watch List application is written in [React](https://reactjs.org/) using React Hooks (for demonstration purpose only)

 The application is located on [my portfolio site](https://daisukenakano.com/index.php#spa).